GRIFFINCollaboration/griffin-dashboard/README.md

      - demo-template.html
      - demo.css

-Plus a bunch of boilerplate helpers and frameworks you can see listed in the `<head>` of `demo.html` - but you should never need to touch most of these.
+Plus a bunch of boilerplate helpers and frameworks you can see listed in the `<head>` of `demo.html` (see list above) - but you should never need to touch most of these.

 Key points in `demo.html`: